gui305/ChoroVIST/README.md

 #### 4.3 Run the Executable
 After compiling, you'll find the ChoroVIST executable inside the dist folder.
 Simply double-click to run the application like a normal app.
 You can change the app location understanding that the app will run over the ChoroVIST Database and Datafiles that you have in the directory of the exec.

+#### Everyone is free to use the app for clinical purposes and to edit the code for further investigation or personal changes.